aquaMetrics/notes/core-team/2017/november-17.md

 - Other groups also using R
 - Look to continue with a pilot project and more widely support a common approach/guidance for code sharing
 - MoU on hold
+- Goal: To extend invitation to other agencies - TF/CB